 Then there are other dog behaviors that are downright disconcerting, such as snarling, growling, lunging and even biting.
 These aggressive displays are a dog’s way of saying that he is uncomfortable, afraid, frustrated, or feeling protective of his resources, such as toys, bones or food.
 Regardless of the reason for a dog’s aggression, from the human perspective, living with a dog who growls, snaps, snarls, or bites can be alarming, disconcerting and stressful.

-Whether it’s aggression, barking, digging, house soiling, pulling on leash, or anything in between, our Certified Professional Dog Trainer can help you manage and change those unwanted behaviors, so you can enjoy your canine companion to the fullest!
+Whether it’s aggression, barking, digging, house soiling, pulling on leash, senior dog behavior and wellness, compulsive disorders, or anything in between, our Certified Professional Dog Trainer can help you manage and change those unwanted behaviors, so you can enjoy your canine companion to the fullest!
 Serious behavior problems demand a serious trainer.
 Animal behavior and learning is a scientific field of study, and Christine is a qualified and educated professional in canine learning and behavior, and has earned Pat Miller Certifications in Canine Behavior, Behavior Modification, and Canine Aggression.
 So if you are serious about getting help for your dog’s behavior problems, we are serious about helping you.
 All training and behavior modification for your beloved family companion will be scientifically sound, rewards-based and force-free.

 How to Schedule a Consultation